 In the United States and most developed countries, despite remarkable declines in mortality, cardiovascular disease (CVD), which includes coronary heart disease, stroke, and peripheral artery disease, is and will remain, far and away, the leading cause of death in men and women .

 An overview of the primary prevention of CVD is presented here, including a discussion of the additive benefits of risk factor reductions through therapeutic lifestyle changes and adjunctive drug therapies of proven benefit.
 Secondary prevention of CVD, emerging risk factors, and determining individual risk of a patient without known cardiovascular disease are discussed separately.
-(See "Prevention of cardiovascular disease events in those with established disease or at high risk" and "Overview of the risk equivalents and established risk factors for cardiovascular disease" and "Estimation of cardiovascular risk in an individual patient without known cardiovascular disease".)
+(See "Prevention of cardiovascular disease events in those with established disease or at high risk" and "Overview of established risk factors for cardiovascular disease" and "Cardiovascular disease risk assessment for primary prevention: Our approach".)

 In the United States (US), since 1975, cardiovascular disease (CVD) mortality has declined by 24 to 28 percent overall, among men and women, as well as black and whites, although men and blacks continue to experience far higher absolute mortality rates, especially at earlier ages, than their female and white counterparts.
 Further, the rate of decline has slowed since 1990 .
 It has been estimated that nearly half of the decline is due to earlier diagnosis and more aggressive treatment, especially of lipids and blood pressure and, particularly with adjunctive drug therapies of life saving benefit, which include statins, aspirin, angiotensin converting enzyme inhibitors and beta blockers .
 The remaining half of the decline in CVD mortality is attributable to favorable changes in therapeutic lifestyle changes, such as avoidance and cessation of cigarette smoking.